 Put simply, retirement plan administration is incredibly hard, and 3(16) fiduciaries take on that responsibility for small businesses so they don't have to.

 A 3(16) fiduciary may work with their small business client to conduct a full plan review before implementation of the plan begins.
 This can include a protected benefits analysis and assistance with the many benefits-related issues that arise in corporate transactions, such as mergers, acquisitions, or spinoffs.
 Beyond this, a 3(16) fiduciary may also provide cost comparisons to show their clients how different plan features can help them maximize savings while understanding the true costs of operating the plan.
-A 3(16) may even offer to draft plan documents that meet the sponsor’s unique goals and regulatory requirements.
+A 3(16) may even offer to draft plan documents that meet the employer’s unique goals and regulatory requirements.

 A 3(16) fiduciary may also provide integrations with leading payroll providers, automatically deducting 401(k) contributions from employee paychecks without needing to switch to a new software.
 Some 3(16) fiduciaries go beyond even this.
-Vestwell, one of the few platforms that also offers 3(16) services, has patent-pending technology that tracks employees’ eligibility so they can be enrolled in the plan as soon as they’re eligible.
+Vestwell, one of the few platforms that also offers 3(16) services, has proprietary technology that tracks employees’ eligibility so they can be enrolled in the plan as soon as they’re eligible.
 Vestwell also confirms the distribution of welcome emails, required notices, fee disclosures, enrollment materials, and plan documents.

 3(16) fiduciaries can also help perform a number of annually recurring compliance services.
-These include coordinating annual coverage and non-discrimination testing, as well as preparing and filing the Form 5500, the PBGC, and related IRS filings.
+These include coordinating annual coverage and non-discrimination testing, as well as preparing and filing Form 5500, the PBGC, and related IRS filings.

 Some 3(16) fiduciaries also provide assistance with required amendments, restatements, and any corrections needed following annual compliance testing.
 Ongoing compliance support may also entail providing full correction assistance consistent with regulatory requirements.

 A 3(16) fiduciary may also manage the plan’s investment options by implementing the investment options selected by the plan’s investment fiduciary.
-They can communicate the plan’s default investment lineup and provide investment education materials, including fact sheets and comparison charts that participants can use when making their investment decisions.
+They can communicate the plan’s default investment lineup and provide investment education materials, including fact sheets and comparison charts that savers can use when making their investment decisions.
 Some even offer investment management services, which include periodic benchmarking, monitoring a plan’s investment options, and providing full discretionary authority over the management and selection of the funds, including fund replacements.

 If you’re a small business interested in setting up a retirement plan for your employees—a choice that can net significant tax savings—then you need to pick the provider who will meet your company’s unique needs.
 While some small businesses may be happy to shoulder the cost of plan administration, not every small business can.

-However, the complexity plan administration does not have to be a barrier to offering a retirement benefit.
+However, the complexity of plan administration does not have to be a barrier to offering a retirement benefit.

-In addition to providing recordkeeping services, Vestwell is one of the only solutions providers that also comprehensive 3(16) plan administrative services.
+In addition to providing recordkeeping services, Vestwell is one of the only providers that also offers comprehensive 3(16) plan administrative services.
 Every service listed in this article is offered by Vestwell, some of them uniquely so.
 By combining technology with best-in-class retirement plans, Vestwell has created programs that are more accessible, more efficient, and less expensive.